semgrep/semgrep-docs/docs/semgrep-code/pro-rules.md

 After using Semgrep Pro rules, you will see improved findings across many languages on specific classes of vulnerabilities (such as hard-coded secrets, injection vulnerabilities, deserialization, XXE, and many others) as well as increased support for frameworks and technologies (such as Express, Spring, Java Servlets, Laravel, Go net/http, React, Next.js, Angular).

-r2c’s Security Research team plans to keep improving coverage by adding support for more languages and popular frameworks, as well as reducing potential false positives by monitoring rules’ performance.
+Semgrep's Security Research team plans to keep improving coverage by adding support for more languages and popular frameworks, as well as reducing potential false positives by monitoring rules’ performance.

 :::info
-See the [Rule updates](/release-notes/rule-updates/) for an overview of updates and improvements released by r2c for Semgrep’s rules, including Semgrep Pro rules.
+See the [Rule updates](/release-notes/rule-updates/) for an overview of updates and improvements released by Semgrep Inc. for Semgrep’s rules, including Semgrep Pro rules.
 :::

 ## Using Semgrep Pro rules